KungFuDonkey/DX12ComputeTmpl/README.md

 dx12.UploadBuffer(uploadBuffer, gpuBuffer);
 ```

-To download a buffer from the GPU you can use the `DownloadBuffer` function to download from a `GPU` buffer to a `Download` buffer:
+To download a buffer from the GPU you can use the `ReadbackBuffer` function to download from a `GPU` buffer to a `Download` buffer:

 ```c++
 dx12.DownloadBuffer(gpuBuffer, downloadBuffer);